rhilconsultants/HELM-ArgoCD-Lab/README.md

 5. now let build a Contianer for our app and push it to our quay.io image registry

-  |. create a Dockerfile in our Home folder
+  i. create a Dockerfile in our Home folder
 ```
 $ cd ..

 $ touch Dockerfile

 ```
-  ||.
+  ii.
 Open the Dockerfile with VScode and create as the following Dockerfile
 ```
 FROM registry.access.redhat.com/ubi8/nodejs-16